-There are no more comprehensive original sources for the early history of the University than the Minutes of the Board of Trustees and the Minutes of the Senatus Academicus, the two major governing boards of University of Georgia before the creation of the Board of Regents and the University System of Georgia.
+There are no more comprehensive original sources for the early history of the University than the Minutes of the Board of Trustees, the Minutes of the Senatus Academicus and the Minutes of the Prudential Committee, the three major governing boards of the University of Georgia before the creation of the Board of Regents and the University System of Georgia.

 The 1785 Charter of the University of Georgia specified that there would be two bodies, the Board of Trustees and the Board of Visitors and that together they would meet as the Senatus Academicus.
 In his history of the University, Thomas Reed notes that the Board of Visitors was composed of state government officials to maintain a close tie with the state.
 In Reed's view, the Board of Trustees came to make most of the practical decisions regarding the institution, with the Visitors joining them in the Senatus to ratify certain decisions of the Trustees.
 By 1859 the Senatus was considered unnecessary and was dissolved.